kentcdodds/old-kentcdodds.com/content/blog/why-i-never-use-shallow-rendering/index.md

 In addition, you can _definitely_ unit test react components without shallow rendering.
-Checkout the section near the end for an example of such a test (uses react-testing-library, but you could do this with enzyme as well) that uses Jest mocking to mock out the `<CSSTransition />` component.
+Checkout the section near the end for an example of such a test (uses React Testing Library, but you could do this with enzyme as well) that uses Jest mocking to mock out the `<CSSTransition />` component.

 I should add that I generally am against mocking even third party components